da667/Autosnort3/readme.md

 	- According to an old github issue, they tried to blame this on the user inputting an invalid oinkcode into the `pulledpork.conf` file, but I've experienced this problem with a perfectly valid oinkcode.
 Personally, I think the 422 errorcode also masks a 500 code on the server-side.
 The snortrules-snapshots are hosted on amazon via snort.org, just like the libdaq and snort3 tarballs.
 		- My recommendation is to check `full_autosnort.conf` and confirm that you've entered a valid oinkcode on line 32.
 As of mine writing this, oinkcodes are 40 character alphanumeric strings, so line 32 should read: `o_code=[40-character oinkcode here]`
 		- If you've confirmed that your oinkcode is valid, my only other recommendation is to re-run the script.
-		- At some point, I'd like to be able to check the output from the wget/pulledpork.pl commands to maybe automatically retrying 3 times if a 500 or 422 code is encountered

 ## Patch Notes
  - 4/29/21